Appealing Alimony Awards

 How We Can Help You

-If you have any questions about appealing an alimony ruling, I encourage you to contact AAA Family Law at (407) 260-6001 and schedule a free thirty-minute initial consultation.
+If you have any questions about appealing an alimony ruling, I encourage you to contact AAA Family Law at (407) 260-6001 and schedule an initial consultation.
 During the consultation I will: (1) listen to your explanation of your reasons to seek an appeal, (2) evaluate the advantages, disadvantages and risks of the appeal and inform you of my conclusions and recommendations then, or after additional research on the subject and (3) quote you a flat attorney retainer fee, not an hourly rate with an unpredictable total cost to you.

 Our retainer fees for family law appeals of final orders in Florida range between $3,000 and $5,000 depending on their level of complexity.
 For non-final orders they are between $2,000 and $4,000.
 See Family Lawyer Retainer Fees for more information.